bids-standard/bids-starter-kit/CONTRIBUTING.md

   * Click [here][brainhack-slack-invite] for an invite to the slack workspace
 * Our [Gitter channel][gitter]
 * The [BIDS mailing list][bids-mailinglist]
-* The [Neurostars Forum][neurostars-forum].
+* Via the [Neurostars forum][neurostars-forum].
-  * This is our preferred way to answer questions so that others who have similar questions can benefit too!
-Even if your question is not well-defined, just post what you have so far and we will be able to point you in the right direction!
+  * **This is our preferred way to answer questions so that others who have similar questions can benefit too!** Even if your question is not well-defined, just post what you have so far and we will be able to point you in the right direction!
-  * Some examples issues include: [BIDS file naming specifications](https://neurostars.org/t/bids-beginner-convert-data-to-bids-format/1364) and [BIDS beginner - convert data to BIDS format](https://neurostars.org/t/bids-beginner-convert-data-to-bids-format/1364)
+  * Some example questions that have already been answered include: [BIDS file naming specifications](https://neurostars.org/t/bids-beginner-convert-data-to-bids-format/1364) and [BIDS beginner - convert data to BIDS format](https://neurostars.org/t/bids-beginner-convert-data-to-bids-format/1364)

 If you're here during summer 2018 :icecream::palm_tree:, you should reach out to our lovely [Google Summer of Code][gsoc] student [Patrick Park][patrick-github].
 He'll be monitoring all the channels above and it would really help his project along if you said hello and passed along any feedback you have :purple_heart:.
 Don't be shy, the newer you are the more valuable your feedback is :thumbsup: